cAdkins1997/Week5-ClassExercise/README.md

 **Conversation Selection Helper Methods -**
 To help keep the main method from becoming to cluttered and hard to parse, the various parts of each conversation were broken up into various helper methods contained within a class called "conversation selection" and each of these methods primarily consist of prompts for user input, checks against the MainCharacter's ability scores, and player feedback on the results of said checks.
-This allows the main method to primarily be cleaned up to just the initial instantiation of all objects that exist for the entire lifetime of the scene, as well as the initial prompts for user input.
+This allows the main method to primarily be cleaned up to just the initial creation of all objects that exist for the entire lifetime of the scene, as well as the initial prompts for user input.

 **Results and Some Thoughts Going Forward -**